ktekinay/Kaju/README.md

 The release notes are created in HTML and some simple tools are provided for making that a bit easier.
 You can see a preview of the release notes as a you type and use the Preview button to see how Kaju will present the update window under various circumstances.
 The HTML can be as simple or as complex as you'd like.

+Alternatively, you can set pull your release notes from a server by setting the first line to a URL.
+(Anything after the first line will be ignored so feel free to add notes.)

 **Note**: WebKit is used on all platforms to ensure consistency.
 This will increase the size of your project on Windows and Linux.

 ### Links In Release Notes